Find out how to do a social media detox the right way. Tips and tricks to make your break from social media successful and fulfilling.

 How to Do a Social Media Detox

 Social media is probably a big part of your life.
-From keeping in touch with loved ones on Facebook to checking out your friends’ photos on Instagram or dance moves on TikTok, there are so many great ways to stay connected with the people in your life by using social media.
+From keeping in touch with loved ones on Facebook to checking out your friends’ photos on Instagram or dance moves on TikTok, there are many great ways to stay connected with the people in your life by using social media.

 But how often do you find yourself checking your notifications first thing in the morning?
 Or trying to get the perfect Instagram pic while missing what’s going on in real life?